 In summary, a CoE is not for every law firm marketing team.
 However, if your firm needs to rapidly and sustainably improve performance in a particular marketing or business development discipline, a CoE could be a great fit.

 This post originally appeared in the Legal Marketing Association’s Strategies+ Blog

-Kathryn Whitaker is director of recruitment and strategy consulting at Calibrate Legal.
+Kathryn Whitaker is an alumna of Calibrate Legal.
 During the 15 years Kathryn spent in-house at law firms, she worked closely with firm management and practice group leaders to develop and implement marketing and business development plans.